Health Care & Medication

 How long can I keep LINET?

 LINET prescription drug coverage is temporary, usually lasting 1 to 2 months.
 This gives you time to pick a Medicare Part D plan that works for you.
-If you don’t choose one, Medicare will enroll you in a basic plan.
+If you do not choose a Part D plan, Medicare will enroll you in a basic plan.

 Who can I call for help?